 4. Final URLs

-We hope this article helped you navigate the complex world of Google Analytics so that you can create better AdWords ad campaigns and increase your conversion rates.
+We hope this article helped you navigate the complex world of Google Analytics so that you can create better Ads ad campaigns and increase your conversion rates.
 If you’re looking for additional ways to drive traffic to your website, check out our helpful guide and learn proven ways to generate more traffic and leads.